AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 {sample}Error\_Chart\_09{sample}

-Or you can use only 'value' error mode with the same error settings:
+Or you can use only **"value"** error mode with the same error settings:

 ```
   var error = series.error();